As missing Baltimore sailor Donald Lawson sought records, he acquired speedy, yet tricky, boat

 By setting a bevy of records, he, too, wants to be remembered for a solo circumnavigation.

-“It’s become almost a personal obsession of part of my DNA,” he told The Sun last year.
+“It’s become almost a personal obsession or part of my DNA,” he told The Sun last year.
 “I can’t imagine not doing it.”

+Baltimore Sun reporters Dillon Mullan and Lilly Price contributed to this article.